apache/spark/python/docs/source/user_guide/ps_typehints.rst

     3   3   4
     4   4   5

-In addition, Koalas also dynamically supports ``dtype`` instance and the column index in pandas so that users can programmatically generate the return type and schema.
+In addition, pandas on Spark also dynamically supports ``dtype`` instance and the column index in pandas so that users can programmatically generate the return type and schema.

 .. code-block:: python